rocketlaunchr/igo/README.md

 **LIMITATIONS**

-* Currently it only works when the function returns 2 return values.
+* Currently, it only works when the function returns **two** return values.
-* It doesn't work when used outside of functions.
+* It doesn't work when used outside of functions (i.e. package variables).
-* It works perfectly in simple cases and but _may_ not be what you want when there are multiple `must` in 1 line (It most likely will work perfectly but depends on what you want).
+* It works perfectly in simple cases.
+For more complex cases, peruse the generated code.
 * A PR would be appreciated by an expert in the `go/types` package to create a truly generics-compatible `must` that resolves the limitations above.
 * Unlike real "builtin" functions, `must` is a reserved keyword.